marklogic/marklogic-spark-connector/docs/configuration.md

 [percent encoding](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding) into the correct character triplet.
 For example, a password of `sp@r:k` must appear in the `spark.marklogic.client.uri` string as `sp%40r%3Ak`.

+### Configuring SSL

+If the MarkLogic app server that the connector will connect to requires SSL, you will need to configure the `spark.marklogic.client.sslProtocol` option.
+The common approach is to set this to `default`, causing the associated JVM's certificate store - typically the `$JAVA_HOME/jre/lib/security/cacerts` file - to be used for establishing an SSL connection.
+The certificate store should contain the public certificate associated with the SSL certificate template used by the MarkLogic app server.

+If you receive an error containing a message of "PKIX path building failed", the most likely issue is that your JVM's certificate store does not contain the public certificate associated with the MarkLogic app server, or your Spark environment may be using a JVM different from the one you think it is.
+[This guide](https://www.baeldung.com/jvm-certificate-store-errors) provides some common solutions for solving this error.

+If you receive an `javax.net.ssl.SSLPeerUnverifiedException` error, you will need to adjust the `spark.marklogic.client.sslHostnameVerifier` option.
+A value of `ANY` will disable hostname verification, which may be appropriate in a development or test environment.

 ## Read options

 These options control how the connector reads data from MarkLogic.
 See [the guide on reading](reading.md) for more